somaz94/go-git-commit-action/README.md

 - Tag operations are optional and only executed when `tag_name` is provided
 - Use `tag_message` to create annotated tags
 - Set `delete_tag: 'true'` to delete a tag both locally and remotely
+- Use `tag_reference` to create tags pointing to specific commits, other tags, or branches

 ## License